spokestack/spokestack.io/content/docs/Machine Learning/pipeline-configuration.md

 - `wakewordRequestTimeout`
   When using Apple's ASR for wake word detection, this is the amount of time, in milliseconds, allotted to each request.
 Apple has an undocumented limit of 1 minute for requests to its built-in ASR, so that is an upper bound for this parameter.
 The Apple wake word detector automatically restarts requests that time out, so this parameter controls how often those restarts occur when the wake word is not detected.
 We recommend keeping this timeout relatively long.

-- `authorization`
-  Used to authorize requests for Spokestack TTS.
-Defaults to an API key that allows access only to the free `demo-male` voice.